Import and Share

 Press and hold on a .brush or .ABR file to pick it up, then drag it into Procreate.

 Press and hold on a .brush file in Files app or any other compatible application.
 Now Drag and Drop the file into Procreate to import.
 As above, you can import multiple brushes by picking up one brush and tapping additional brushes to Drag and Drop them together

 Organize brushes into your own custom Brush Sets.

 If you drag your Brush Set list downward, you’ll see a blue + button appear at the top.
 Tap this to create a new Brush Set.
 You can create unlimited sets, and drag your new group to any position in the Brush Set list.

 Tap your custom Brush Set to reveal a menu with options to Rename, Delete, Share, and Duplicate.

-By default, a new Brush Set is named Untitled Set.
-To customise this title, tap it, then tap Rename.
+By default, the name of a new Brush Set is Untitled Set.
+To customise this title, tap the set's name, then tap Rename.

 Delete a custom Brush Set.
-Be careful - this can’t be undone.
+Be aware, deleting a set can’t be undone.